Victoria’s 20 best picnic spots

-From lush forests to scenic views over the city, we’ve helped narrow down some of the state’s most picturesque spots.
-Grab your bottle of wine and picnic blanket, stock up the hamper and soak in the serenity at these picnic spots.
+From lush forests and suburban lakeside gems to hidden jungles and scenic urban parks, we’ve helped narrow down 20 of Victoria's best garden party locations.
+So grab a bottle of wine, pack a picnic basket and soak in the serenity at these picturesque picnic spots.

 SkyHigh, Mount Dandenong